jvoisin/snuffleupagus/doc/source/config.rst

 Cookies-related mitigations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since this section contains mutiple features and deals with cryptography, you will find the documentation :ref:`here <cookie-encryption-config>` .
+Since snuffleupagus is providing several hardening features for cookies, there is a :dedicated web page:`here <cookie-encryption-config>` about them.

 readonly_exec